 Patients are very clear about what the three most important aspects when choosing the center in which to treat.
 When asked, they refer to three elements: the help of the medical team during and after hospitalization; the fullfilment of security requirements throughout the entire process and have facilitiesduring the management of this.

 No doubt.
 All three are central to the patient experience.
 However, by the time we find ourselves, we must put special focus on the first.
-This is currently more difficult than ever.
-Patients are far away, since we have asked them not to go to the medical center if it is not strictly necessary.
-But if there is something that we all agree on, is that we want to continue taking care of them.
+Today this is more difficult than ever.
+The patients are far away, since we have asked them not to go to the medical center if it is not strictly necessary.
+But if there's one thing we all agree on, we want to continue taking care of them.
 Also in the distance.

 What does it mean for patients to be present at all times during their illness?
 For them, this is:

 - Have an reference figure and understand how it can help you during your pathology.
-For example, accompanying them and being at your disposal when you need it.
+For example, accompanying them and being at their disposal when they need it.

-- Have access to this figure to resolve doubts and receive help in case of complications.
+- Have access to this figure to resolve doubts and get help in case of complications.

 - Dispose of tips to help you take better care of yourself and make your day to day easier, in addition to avoiding complications or relapses.

 A call to remember how to contact us, advice to improve your self-care, an indication to prevent a possible crisis ...
-Simple actions that can be carried out in a very simple way and that will help us to be present, even when we are not there.
+Simple actions that can be carried out very simply and that will help us to be present, even when we are not there.

-These days we have read and learned a lot about COVID-19 patient experience: What symptoms does it have, what moments does it live, what emotions prevail in each moment ...
-Really useful information to really understand what it means to pass this disease -beyond the medical details that many of us can already recite from memory-, and to be able to contribute where we they need.
+These days we have read and learned a lot about COVID-19 patient experience: What symptoms do you have, what moments you live, what emotions predominate at each moment ...
+Really useful information to truly understand what this disease means -beyond the medical details that many of us can already recite by heart-, and to be able to contribute where we need.

 Now we propose to go one step further: to do everything in our power to understand, not only the coronavirus patient, but all those chronic patients who are experiencing this situation in a delicate way.
 Only then can we know what they really need, and do our best to offer it to them.

-In short, now more than ever we must go down a march, ask ourselves questions and reflect: how are these patients living the current situation?
+In short, now more than ever we must slow down, ask ourselves questions and reflect: how are these patients living the current situation?
 What are we doing to help them?
-What areas have we not yet covered?
-Understanding what they live from moment to moment will bring us closer to real patients.
-And he will offer us the guides on which to work to improve his day-to-day life and his perception of improved health.
+What areas have we not covered yet?
+Understanding what they live moment by moment will bring us closer to real patients.
+And it is going to offer us the guides on which to work to improve your day to day and your perception of improving your health.